 Rod, Debbie, and Katie are still unable to leave the mission compound in Cite Lumiere.
 Rod worked all day yesterday removing over 200 trees that are down and blocking the way to move more than 200 feet from where they staying.
 He said the main concern now is for the people of Les Cayes who have had everything they owned destroyed.
 Their houses have been washed away, there is no food or water available.

 They would appreciate your prayers too.

 Oct.
 5, 2016 3:30 p.m.

 WE NEED YOUR HELP!

-As reports from the field continue to trickle in, it is beyond obvious that there is a major relief and rebuilding effort that must begin.
+As reports from the field continue to trickle in, it is beyond obvious that there is a major rebuilding effort that must begin.
 As an organization that has been working for 30+ years all throughout the Southern Peninsula (South, Grand Anse, and Nippes regions), we, along with our deep national partners, are positioned well to have a great kingdom impact.
 We want to help.
 All of our efforts will be done in coordination with local and National leaders and under the authority of local churches.
 Our effort will be their effort.
 We will do this together.

 HOW CAN YOU HELP?